Reach out to the Center for Career and Professional Development to learn more about internships for class credit and internships to build your resume!

 Montgomery - This policy can be used for both medical and non-medical student interns.
 The policy offers $1,000,000.00 worth of liability coverage and has a per semester policy term.
 The cost of the policy is $15.75 per semester.
 A COI (Certificate of Insurance) will be provided to the student to take to their internship site as proof of insurance.
 Students or Faculty interested in enrolling their students in the policy should contact the Safety & Risk Management Office for an enrollment form.

-*Please contact the Safety & Risk Management Office ext 7443 regarding current student internship policy rates.
+*Please contact the Safety & Risk Management Office at 828-227-7443 regarding current student internship policy rates.

 JobCat 2.0 is the software program Career Services uses for students to register for all services provided by our office, including Internships.
 Pertinent information (name, current address, permanent address, etc.) is entered here as well as a resume.
 You can log into JobCat 2.0 anywhere you have access to the Internet.

 For most Internships, you will receive 3 credit hours.
 Some academic departments offer 1-hour courses as well.
 You are awarded the credit if the work term and academic requirements are successfully completed.
-You may earn up to 15 hours of Internship (5 semesters) total credit.
+Some majors allow you to earn up to 15 hours of Internship (5 semesters) total credit.
 Internships usually serve as upper-level elective credit, but you should check with the academic department to be sure.